Student-centric advice and objective recommendations

 If you have no money, one of the very first things you should do is apply for scholarships!
 There are scholarships available for students in any situation; you just have to get out there and look.
 We have a host of resources available to match students with scholarships.
 Try making an easy, free account so we can match you with custom scholarships.

-If you are a student with no money, you could find a good match in our list of need-based scholarships.
-If you are looking for one scholarship to end all your financial worries, check out our list of full ride scholarships.
+If you are a student with no money, you could find a good match in several of our scholarship guides!
+Check out just a few of our guides below!

-And once you’ve found a good fit, your next step is to apply.
-We can help you through that process with guides on how to write a 250 or 500 word essay, how to write a winning scholarship essay, and how to write an essay about yourself.
+Once you’ve found a good fit, your next step is to apply.
+We can help you through that process with guides on:

 If you are a student with no money, you’ll probably receive substantial financial aid on top of the in-state discount.
-While $23,430 is no small sum, it is less than half of the typical price of a US college education.
+While $28,900 is no small sum, it is significantly less than the out-of-state price.
 After you receive your financial aid package, you have a much better chance of affording a public in-state college.

-Can you fill out the FAFSA as an independent student?
+3. Check whether you fill out the FAFSA as an independent student

 If you have no money because you are not receiving any support from your parents, you may be eligible to fill out the FAFSA as an independent student.
 If you do this, you won’t have to report your parents’ income or assets.
 This can be hugely beneficial to your financial aid package.